 In parallel with the collection analysis and development of retention commitments, the EAST libraries have developed policies that will govern the membership and be incorporated into the Memorandum of Understanding (MOU), which is to be signed by all EAST members.

-In addition to the MOU, the EAST Executive Committee has approved three documents that provide further details on the organization, policies and operations of EAST.
+In addition to the MOU, the EAST Board of Directors has approved three documents that provide further details on the organization, policies and operations of EAST.
 They are:

 - General Governance Policies – this document provides an overview of the organizational structure of EAST and the role each of the units plays in overall governance.